Android x86 Installation and Troubleshooting Procedures

 #ro.sys.fs.power_supply.bat.features.bat.temperature is not supported

-To implement your own battery status handling code, simply re-implement the IBatteryServiceStatus class in frameworks/base/libs/utils/IBatteryServiceStatus.cpp, replacing frameworks/base/libs/utils/BatteryServiceStatus.cpp with your own implementation.
+If you want to create your own battery status code, you’ll need to re-implement the IBatteryServiceStatus class in frameworks/base/libs/utils/IBatteryServiceStatus.cpp, replacing frameworks/base/libs/utils/BatteryServiceStatus.cpp with your own version.

 To Wake up the Machine

-Unlike other OS, you cannot simply wake up the system from sleep status by moving around the mouse or hitting a random keyboard button.
+Unlike some other operating systems, you can’t always wake up Android x86 from sleep by moving the mouse or pressing any key.

 kernel initrd=/initrd.img root=/dev/ram0